araobp/parking/tool/README.md

 ##"update_url" command

-This command updates AWS IoT Thing Shadows belonging to a specific garage ID.
+This command updates AWS IoT Thing Shadows (desired state) belonging to a specific garage ID.

 Each thing must have the following attributes: